The page has been translated by Gen AI.

 USER jenkins

-Code block.
+code block.
 Dockerfile example

-DevOps Console Task
+DevOps Console Tasks

 • By default, one (or multiple) agents are registered.
 Delete the default registered agent.

-Jenkins job
+Jenkins Tasks

-Jenkins Management > Clouds > kubernetes > Pod Templates
+Jenkins Management > Clouds > Kubernetes > Pod Templates

 App Template